Jofosu/professor-student-advising-app/Doc/use-cases/use-cases-brief.md

 #Use Cases
-Add Advisee
+Manage Advisees

+Enter courses

-Entering courses/major requirements
+Enter Major requirements

 Plan Major Schedule

+enter prerequisites

-Check Major Requirements
+Check Major Requirements (haha what is this?)

 Logging in

-    User identifies self and system authenticates user

-Warnings for classes not being offered in a semester
+Warnings for classes not being offered in a semester (this is part of Plan Major Schedule)

     When user goes to add a course to a schedule that is not offered for the specified semester, a warning is given